-For six years the Sudanese Armed Forces (SAF) and armed rebels of the Sudan People's Liberation Movement-North (SPLM-N) have been engaged in armed hostilities in South Kordofan and Blue Nile states.
-OCHA estimates that there are as many as 700,000 IDPs spread across government and SPLM-N controlled territory in the two states, while nearly 300,000 people have fled to neighboring countries.
+For more than six years the Sudanese Armed Forces (SAF) and armed rebels of the Sudan People's Liberation Movement-North (SPLM-N) have been engaged in armed hostilities in South Kordofan and Blue Nile states.
+OCHA estimates that there are as many as 700,000 IDPs spread across government and SPLM-N controlled territory in the two states, while nearly 280,000 people have fled to neighboring countries.
 The government of Sudan prohibits access to South Kordofan and Blue Nile and systematically obstructs aid from reaching vulnerable civilians.
-During July the UN Independent Expert on the human rights situation in Sudan reported that despite a significant decline in fighting during 2017, recurring armed conflict continues to pose a serious threat to civilians in Darfur, South Kordofan and Blue Nile.
+Despite a significant decline in fighting during 2017, recurring armed conflict poses a threat to civilians in Darfur, South Kordofan and Blue Nile.

 The SAF has previously committed war crimes, including extrajudicial killings, forced displacement and widespread sexual violence against civilians in South Kordofan, Blue Nile and Darfur.
-It has also engaged in "scorched earth" tactics, systematically targeting food sources and deliberately destroying civilian infrastructure, including health facilities.
-Amnesty International has reported that the SAF perpetrated at least 30 suspected chemical weapons attacks against civilians in Darfur between January and September 2016.
+It has also engaged in "scorched earth" tactics, systematically targeting food sources and deliberately destroying civilian infrastructure.
 The SPLM-N and their armed wing, the SPLA-N, have also perpetrated war crimes, including indiscriminate attacks on civilian-populated areas, alleged recruitment of children and attacks on UN personnel.

 During 2016 the AU High Level Implementation Panel (AUHIP) for Sudan proposed a Roadmap agreement to help end the conflicts in Darfur, South Kordofan and Blue Nile.
 Despite the Sudanese government and a number of rebel groups, including the SPLM-N, signing the Roadmap, the parties failed to agree on a permanent cessation of hostilities.
-On 8 October President Omar al-Bashir extended a unilateral ceasefire for Blue Nile and South Kordofan states until 31 December 2017.
-On 31 July the SPLM-N declared a unilateral ceasefire until 31 January 2018.
+On 4 January President Omar al-Bashir further extended a unilateral ceasefire for Blue Nile and South Kordofan states until 31 March 2018.